Allantois: Clinical significance

 During the third week of embryonic development, the allantois protrudes into the area of the urogenital sinus.
 During fetal development, the allantois becomes the urachus, a duct between the bladder and the yolk sac.
 A patent allantois can result in a urachal cyst.

+Because the allantois can be cultured ex vivo, it has utility as a model system for studying the formation of blood vessels as well as considerable usefulness in drug screening.